Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 If the answer is limited to "block, blacklist, and send policy reminders," you are leaving value on the table.
 Shadow IT data is not just a risk register; it is a map of unmet needs, poor adoption, and broken experiences across your SaaS estate.
 Treated well, it becomes one of the most useful inputs into your roadmap for Salesforce, Workday, Microsoft 365, Copilot, ERP, HRIS, and the long tail of line-of-business tools.

 This article looks at how to make that shift.
-We’ll explore how to combine shadow IT telemetry with digital adoption analytics, using a DAP like Lemon Learning to prioritise where you improve workflows, where you rationalise vendors, and where you invest in better in-app guidance.
+It explores how to combine shadow IT telemetry with digital adoption analytics, using a DAP like Lemon Learning to prioritise where you improve workflows, where you rationalise vendors, and where you invest in better in-app guidance.
 The aim is to turn a messy inventory of unsanctioned tools into a disciplined plan for higher adoption, lower support costs, and better ROI on the platforms you have already bought.

 The first step is to move beyond simple counts.
 Knowing that "we have 300 unapproved SaaS apps" is a starting point, not a strategy.
 You need to understand who is using those tools, for what, and how that behaviour overlaps with your sanctioned systems.

 To turn that into something actionable, you need basic enrichment.
 Group shadow IT by business unit, function, and use case.
 Which apps are sales using, and do they duplicate CRM or CPQ capabilities you already own?
 Which tools sit in HR, and do they overlap with Workday, your LMS, or collaboration platforms?
-Which “shadow AI” tools are being used for drafting content that Copilot or sanctioned generative AI could handle inside Microsoft 365?
+Which shadow AI tools are being used for drafting content that Copilot or sanctioned generative AI could handle inside Microsoft 365?

 At this stage, many organisations stop.
 They have an inventory, some heatmaps, and a list of tools to block or review.
 But to build a roadmap, you must take one more step: connect these external behaviours to what is happening inside your sanctioned apps.
 That is where digital adoption analytics come in.